 “Am I happy?
 Yes,” Taddeo told Ladra.
 “But I’m happy because it helps the voters.

 “It’s not right that Homestead is split in two.
 It’s not right that it was done to benefit one party.
-And let me say that it was not right, way back when Democrats were the majority, for the Democrats do do the same thing,” Taddeo annettecharlie2said.
+And let me say that it was not right, way back when Democrats were the majority, for the Democrats do do the same thing,” Taddeo said.

 “If I’m doing a dance, I’m doing a dance with the voters who are the real winners here.
 Because now they get to pick their representatives themselves instead of the having party picking them.